gunhoray/MYTODOLIST-LV2/README.md

 * Refactoring todos with redux ⭐️
 * Refactoring pages with react-router-dom. constructing pages, and link them with right path. ⭐️
 * Refactoring existed css with styled-components⭐️
+* Providing each posts with a unique key : using uuid( ) ⭐️